jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> There are 78498 prime numbers between 1 and 1000000, the largest of which is 999983
 ```

 That's a wrap on this project!
+I didn't know there were that many prime numbers between 1 and 1,000,000.
+Did you?

-I hope you enjoyed learning about prime numbers, and one way to search for them using Python.
+I hope you enjoyed learning about prime numbers and one way to search for them using Python.

 ---